alandefreitas/small/README.md

 ### Ideas and Roadmap

-Feel free to contribute with new features to this library.
+Feel free to contribute new features to this library.
 For complex features and changes, consider [getting feedback](https://github.com/alandefreitas/small/discussions/new) from the community first.
-Contributing to an existing code base with its own conventions might seem intricate at first but please don't let that discourage you from sharing your ideas.
+Contributing to an existing code base with its conventions might seem obscure at first but please don't let that discourage you from sharing your ideas.

 There are many ways in which you can contribute to this library: